Kinto/kinto/docs/overview.rst

 .. [#] Remote Storage allows "ls" on a folder, but items are not sorted or
        paginated.
 .. [#] Kinto uses the same mechanisms as Remote storage for conflict handling.
-.. [#] Notifications support is currently in the work.
 .. [#] Remote Storage supports OAuth2.0 implicit grant flow.
 .. [#] Support for decentralised discovery
        `is planned <https://github.com/Kinto/kinto/issues/125>`_ but not